billbuchanan/csn09112/week04_ciphers/labs/README.md

 <li>You are able to connect to the Internet from a host in the Private network.
 Test: Open up Google.com from a browser from the host in the Private network</li>

 <li>A host on the DMZ is contactable from outside your network.
-Test: You either ask someone from another network to ping your host, or you ping from the Public port of the firewall, or you use the TEST network to ping.</li>
+Test: You either ask someone from another network to ping your host, or you ping from the Public port of the firewall, or you use the host on your public network to ping.</li>

 <li>You are able to discover the range of other firewalls which connect to the network.
 Test: You use NMAP to scan the 10.221.0.0/24 network, and discover the gateways.</li>